 Why Experts Advise Against Using Baby Powder or Cornstarch on the Diaper Area

 Baby powder used to be a household staple for many families.
-Since the moist environment in a little one’s diaper can cause diaper rash, parents used baby powder to soak up excess moisture, keep the area dry, and reduce chafing.
-However, we now know that baby powder isn’t the best option for babies.
+Since the moist environment in a little one’s dirty diaper can cause diaper rash, parents have used baby powder to soak up excess moisture, keep the area dry, and reduce chafing.

 The dangers of talcum powder

-Traditional baby powders contain talcum powder.
-Talcum powder is made from talc, a mineral that is formed by magnesium, silicon, and oxygen.
-Some talc contains asbestos, since many talc mines are located in areas where asbestos naturally occurs.
-Studies have linked asbestos to lung and ovarian cancer.
 Inhaling talc can also irritate the lungs and respiratory system.
-A baby’s lungs are even more vulnerable to irritation, making talcum powder a particularly dangerous choice for a little one’s diaper area.
+A baby’s lungs are even more vulnerable to irritation, making talcum powder a particularly dangerous choice.
 Even if carefully applied, particles in the air can reach their nose and mouth.
-Johnson & Johnson has faced several lawsuits regarding the link between their baby powder, cancer, and other side effects.

 Is cornstarch a safer alternative to baby powder?